kpruehss/contactmanager/README.md

 ## Description

-This is a non-persisted contact manager app to practice deployment of an app utilizing async/await and ract lifecycle methods.
-Fetch requests are sent to json placeholder api to test async fetching
+This is a non-persisted contact manager app to practice deployment of an app utilizing async/await and the new react context api.
+Fetch requests are sent to json placeholder api